Learn About Our Practical Nursing Program

 Shaping the future of nursing and health care through leadership, scholarship and practice.
 See how PIC is leading the way.

 Practical Nursing Program

-The program focuses on the duties and responsibilities of the Practical Nurse, including admitting and discharging of patients, administering medications, assisting the RN, theoretical instruction and externship experience in medical, surgical, obstetric, pediatric, and geriatric nursing; externship experience in both acute and long-term care situations; legal aspects of practice.
-A Basic Life Support (BLS) course CPR from Healthcare provider, or equivalent.
-An HIV/AIDS (4) hour course and current issues in nursing, Basic English, mathematics, and science appropriate for the job preparatory programs will be reinforced through PIC classroom instruction and applied through laboratory notes or practices.
+The program focuses on the duties and responsibilities of the Practical Nurse, including admitting and discharging patients, administering medications, assisting the RN, theoretical instruction, and externship experience in medical, surgical, obstetric, pediatric, and geriatric nursing; externship experience in both acute and long-term care situations; legal aspects of practice.
+A Basic Life Support (BLS) course CPR from a health care provider, or equivalent.
+An HIV/AIDS (4) four-hour course and current issues in nursing, basic English, mathematics, and science appropriate for the job preparatory programs will be reinforced through PIC classroom instruction and applied through laboratory notes or practices.